Many people are on autopilot when it comes to organizing their calendars and scheduling meetings.

 Food For Thought

-There is no one-size-fits-all solution to making meetings more efficient (although having fewer people attend them seems to help).
+There is no one-size-fits-all solution to making meetings more efficient (although having fewer people seems to help).

 So, to maximize your time together, it pays to focus on the three P’s listed above—here’s our interpretation of them: